survivejs/webpack-book/manuscript/output/01_targets.md

 To recap:

 * Webpack's output target can be controlled through the `target` field.
-It defaults to `web`, but accepts other options too.
+It defaults to `web` but accepts other options too.
 * Webpack can target the desktop, Node, and web workers in addition to its web target.
 * The Node targets come in handy if especially in Server Side Rendering setups.